evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 (snippet: wintr-mx/bing-crosby)

 Why do we continue to salve an addiction to decades-old seasonal pageantry?
 Are we homesick?
 Lazy?
 (What's comfortable comes easier than what's new.)
-Could be nostalgia: a desire for a simpler time, colored by hazy memories of childhood warped by the childhoods *we've* seen portrayed in film.
-More cynically, perhaps it's an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.
+It could be nostalgia: a desire for a simpler time, colored by hazy memories of childhood warped by the childhoods *we've* seen portrayed in film.
+More cynically, it's likely an almagamation of modern-day capitalism, copyright law, and romanticization of the American dream.

 *What's the reason for the wheezin'?*

-I may sound bitter, but too many talented musicians exist for us to keep stabbing ourselves in our collective ear holes.
-I was determined to do something about it.
+I asked myself all these questions, and came to the conclusion that the answer really doesn't matter.
+Because it's 2009, and there's better stuff we could be listening to, and there are too many talented musicians for us to keep stabbing ourselves in our ear holes.

-I cobbled together a playlist—20 tracks—of the freshest, least-beaten-to-death holiday tunes I could find.
+So I cobbled together a playlist—20 tracks—of the freshest, least-beaten-to-death holiday tunes I could find.
 I burned <span class="uppercase">CD</span>s for family and friends, designed album art, assembled paper sleeves, and wrote well-wishes alongside poorly-drawn snowmen.
 I creatively titled it *Kyle's Winter Mix*.
 But people seemed to like it, word spread, so I made another one the next year.
 And the year after that.
 Until six years had passed and I'd compiled 120 tunes.

 ## How the project&nbsp;evolved